A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Weakly-supervised learning

-\textbf{3D-SemiSL for other point cloud tasks}.
-3D-SemiSL has also been explored in other 3D point cloud tasks thanks to its superiority in saving human annotations.
-For instance, Huang et al.\cite{huang2020feature} proposed a semi-supervised framework for \textit{point cloud registration} while several studies~\cite{chen2019so,tse2022s} explore semi-supervised \textit{3d hand pose estimation}.
+\textbf{3D-SemiSL for other tasks}.
+3D-SemiSL has also been explored in other 3D point cloud tasks due to its efficiency in reducing human annotations, with applications in \textit{point cloud registration}\cite{huang2020feature}, \textit{hand pose estimation}\cite{chen2019so}, and more.

-\textbf{Semi-supervised domain adaptation.} The combination of semi-supervised learning and domain adaptation formulates another way of label-efficient learning, namely, semi-supervised domain adaptation (SSDA).
-SSDA involves three types of data in training: labeled source samples, many unlabeled target samples, and a small amount of labeled target samples, aiming for a model that performs well in the target domain.
-Several studies explored SSDA for different point cloud learning tasks such as semantic segmentation of LiDAR point clouds~\cite{xiao2022transfer} and 3D object detection~\cite{wang2023ssda3d}.
+\textbf{Semi-supervised domain adaptation.} The combination of semi-supervised learning and domain adaptation, known as semi-supervised domain adaptation (SSDA), leverages labelled source samples, many unlabelled target samples, and a small amount of labelled target samples to train a model that performs well in the target domain.
+SSDA has been explored for various point cloud learning tasks, including semantic segmentation~\cite{xiao2022transfer} and 3D object detection~\cite{wang2023ssda3d}.